-This article is distributed into five sections and an appendix.
-The appendix contains a number of important properties of $q$-deformed logarithm which we use in this article.
-Necessary preliminary ideas are discussed before using them in a mathematical derivation.
-In section 2, we consider generalized log-sum inequalities for real-valued functions.
-Here we discuss the log-sum inequality for deformed logarithms.
-Section 3 is dedicated to discuss log-sum inequality as a trace-form-inequality for commuting self-adjoint matrices.
-We observe that it has a number of immediate consequences in quantum information theory.
+This article is distributed into five sections.
+Preliminary concepts are discussed before applying them in a mathematical derivation.
+In section 2, we consider inequalities for real-valued functions.
+Here, we discuss the log-sum inequality for deformed logarithms, for instance the $q$-deformed logarithm.
+Section 3 is dedicated to the discussion of log-sum inequality as a trace-form-inequality for commuting self-adjoint matrices.
+It has a number of consequences in quantum information theory.
 In the next section, we attempt to derive the log-sum inequality for L\"{o}wner partial order relation.
-This section extensively uses the idea of operator monotone, operator convex functions and the operator Jensen inequality, which we have mentioned at the beginning of section 4.
+This section extensively uses the idea of operator monotone, operator convex functions, and the operator Jensen inequality, which we mention at the beginning of section 4.
 Then we conclude the article.